meganmccoydowdy/meganmccoydowdy.github.io/jm_advice.markdown

 2. What resources are there for me as an instructor (i.e., undergraduate learning assistants, graduate assistants)?
 3. How do you measure teaching excellence?

+## Flyouts

+Flyouts for teaching focused positions varied based on the type of school, but they always included a teaching demonstration.
+The teaching demonstration at each type of institution was a mixed bag of either a “mock” class to search committee with some students or guest teaching a real class.

+Small liberal arts institutions will also expect for you to give a research talk.
+The research talks I gave were only one hour long, and the audience included the search committee, other members of the department, and advanced students.
+There was not an expectation to adjust the job market talk to the undergraduate level.
+However, students were interested in my research, so it is important to be prepared to explain it to an undergraduate audience.

+At a small liberal arts college, you will meet with students, and it’s very important for them to like you!
+It was not given that I would meet with students at a larger university.
+In some cases, this was due to the timing of the flyout and the end of the fall semester.
+I believe it’s a good gauge of the culture of the department as to whether students are included or not.
+I have included some questions below that I think are smart to ask students while interacting with them.

+### Questions to ask students during the flyout
+1. What is your favorite (and least favorite) part about living in this town/area?
+What is there to do off-campus?
+2. Why did you choose this school?
+Has it met your expectations?
+3. What are your favorite things about the school/department?
+What would you change?
+4. How does mentoring/advising work here?

+### Questions to ask professors during the flyout

+1. What are your favorite things about this institution?
+2. Do you feel like you get adequate support in your teaching and your scholarship?
+3. How much latitude do you have in creating new courses?

+**I hope this information can be useful to some!
+If you have any further questions about my experience on the teaching-focused academic job market in economics, please *don't hesitate to reach out!* I love helping fellow educators in any way I can.**